MyBitFoundation/MyBit-Go.app/README.md

 - ui
 - hooks

-For example import from the above directories:
+For example the developer can import from the above directories from anywhere.

 ```js
 import Logo from "components/Logo";
 import { ExternalLinks } from "constants/links";
 ```

+Notice how it's not using relative `../` paths.

-### User Documentation
+### Testing
 MyBit Go follows user-centered design and documentation.
 For User Flow docs check [this page](./TESTING.md).

+### Deployment
+See [./circleci](./circleci) and [./travis.yml](./travis.yml) for the steps used to generate the static site and deploy to IPFS.